BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

 pages provide a similar experience, but with the additional of writing code in C and understanding the process behind that.

+## Compatibility

+There are quite a few versions of the RPi these days.
+This part of the tutorial supports the following models:

+- RPi Model A
+- RPi Model B
+- RPi Zero
+- RPi Zero W
+- RPi Model B+
+- RPi 2 Model B
+- RPi 3 Model B

+>**NOTE:** It is not an error that the RPI 3 Model B+ is not included in this list.
+The ACK LED is only available through the mailbox interface (available from part-4 of the tutorial) and so cannot be used directly by the GPIO peripheral which we'll be using in this part of the tutorial.

 ## Cross Compiling for the Raspberry Pi (BCM2835/6/7)

 ARM have now taken over the arm-gcc-embedded project and are provided the releases, so pop over to